‘Attack On Titan: Escape From Certain Death’ 3DS Game Delayed To Improve Quality

 — AoT Wiki (@AoTWiki) February 24, 2017

 Ruby Party team had recently released the second trailer for Shingeki no Kyojin: Shichi Kara no Dasshutsu.
 Although the promotional video did not offer much detail, it did drop some hints about the rather advanced gameplay as well as the baseline plot.
 Incidentally, the game’s storyline has been confirmed to be original and independent of the manga as well as the anime.
-However, the game is based on the Attack On Titan series and does feature majority of the leading characters, including Eren, Mikasa, Levi and other Elite Survey Corps members.
+However, the game is based on the Attack On Titan series and does feature majority of the leading characters, including Eren, Mikasa, Levi, and other Elite Survey Corps members.

 Si eres fan de Ataque a los Titanes, ¡corre! ¡Tenemos nuevo tráiler de Attack on Titan Escape from Certain Death! https://t.co/AZb58yaccg pic.twitter.com/8udX05tFDW